9 Garden Styles From Around the World To Inspire You

 Moroccan Garden Style

 A fusion of Moorish, Islamic and French design influences lush, serene Moroccan gardens.
 Think bold colors, glazed patterned tile, textured baskets and cushy poufs.
-Typically built within interior courtyards, Moroccan garden style is all about outdoor living.
+Typically built within interior courtyards, Moroccan garden style is about outdoor living.

 “Moroccan garden design lends itself to incorporating a hybrid of a desert and tropical theme within the space,” says Knapp.
 He suggests: